Simko Shikak: Early life

 Simko was born in 1887 in Chahriq-e Olya, Chahriq Rural District, Salmas County, to Mohammad Agha Shikak, the son of Ismail Agha, who was the leader of the Awdoyi clan of the Shikak tribe.
 Ismail Agha died in 1816.
 The Shekak played a prominent role in local politics, occupying the districts of Somay, Baradost, Qotur, and Chahriq.
 His brother, Jafar Agha, later became leader of the tribe.

-In 1904, Qajar official Nizam-ol-Saltaneh invited Jafar Agha to Tabriz for negotiations, and swore on the Quran that he would not be harmed.
-However, it had been a trap, and Jafar Agha was killed by Iranian authorities in Tabriz.
+In spring 1905, the governor of Azerbaijan and crown prince Mohammad Ali Mirza (the future Mohammad Ali Shah Qajar) was summoned to Tehran.
+Meanwhile, Jafar Agha continued to pose a problem to the Iranian government by raiding the villages surrounding Khoy, Salmas and Urmia.
+The government responded by appointing Jafar Agha as the governor of Chahriq and its surroundings, expecting him to not attack rural areas now under his control.
+However, the surroundings of Salmas and Khoy were soon raided by him again.
+Hossein-Qoli Nezam al-Saltaneh Mafi subsequently invited Jafar Agha to Tabriz for negotiations, swearing on the Quran that he would not be harmed.
+When Jafar Agha reached Tabriz, he was killed by the men of Hossein-Qoli Nezam al-Saltaneh, who had received orders by Mohammad Ali Mirza to either imprison or kill him.

 In 1907, his father, Mohammad Agha Shekak, went to personally ask Abdul Hamid II for revenge against Iran, although he was imprisoned in Istanbul and died in prison.

 Career

+Family and connections

 Simko became the leader of the Shekak tribe in 1905 after the death of his elder brother Jafar Agha.

 Simko was married to the daughter of Seyyed Taha, the grandson of Sheikh Ubeydullah, who was also a Kurdish nationalist who was actively campaigning for the unification of Iranian Kurdistan and Turkish Kurdistan in an independent state.

 Kurdish nationalism was first introduced to Iranian Kurds during the reign of Abdul Hamid II, where the Ottoman Empire made several attempts to annex Iranian Kurdistan while encouraging nationalism to convince Iranian Kurds to the rest of the Kurds, who lived in the Ottoman Empire.
-The Young Turk Revolution did not change the policy.
-The Ottomans briefly controlled Iranian Kurdistan on two occasions, in 1906 and World War I.